Search the Handbook

 1. No officer, agent,

-authority or official influence to compel any officer or employee in the
+authority or official influence to compel any officer or employee in the unclassified and the

 organization, or to pay or promise to pay any assessment, subscription or